 IMPORTANT: PlateSpin Orchestrate requires a specific mount point for file storage on the SAN.
-Use /zos (in the root directory) for this mount point.
+Use /zos for this mount point.

 1.2.5 Installing and Configuring PlateSpin Orchestrate on the First Clustered Node

 This section includes information about installing the Orchestrate Server components, configuring those components using two possible methods, and then checking the configuration: